pschaus/book_lepl1402/source/part6.rst

 2. Filter the input stream by removing the empty strings.

-3. Convert the strings into floating-point numbers that contain the miles.
+3. Parse the strings into floating-point numbers that contain the miles.

 4. Convert miles into meters, then convert meters into kilometers.

-5. Convert the floating-point numbers that contain the kilometers into strings.
+5. Encode the floating-point numbers that contain the kilometers as strings.

 6. Collect all the output strings into a list.
 This is the terminal operation.

 As can be seen, this syntax is very compact and intuitive because it adopts a **declarative** approach.
-The intermediate operations are expressed using functional-style programming thanks to the :ref:`general-purpose functional interfaces <general_purpose_functional_interfaces>`.
-The intermediate operations are then chained together by using the output of one operation as the input of the next.
+The intermediate operations are expressed using functional-style programming thanks to the :ref:`general-purpose functional interfaces <general_purpose_functional_interfaces>` implemented with :ref:`lambda expressions <lambda_expressions>`.
+The intermediate operations are then **chained** together by using the output of one operation as the input of the next.

 Importantly, the intermediate operations are not allowed to modify the data they operate on: Each intermediate operation creates a new stream, without modifying its own input stream.
 This is totally different from the ``removeIf()`` and ``replaceAll()`` methods of the :ref:`higher-order function of the Java collections <higher_order_functions>`, because the latter methods do modify their data source (i.e., the collection).
-In other words, stream pipelines have **no side effects**, as long as the intermediate operations do not modify the state of the program (which is the main assumption of functional programming).
+In other words, stream pipelines have **no side effects** and **do not modify their associated data sources**, as long as the intermediate operations do not modify the state of the program (which is the main assumption of functional programming).

-Stream pipelines are **lazy**, meaning that the intermediate operations are not evaluated until a terminal operation is encountered.
+Stream pipelines are also **lazy**, which means that the intermediate operations are not evaluated until a terminal operation is encountered.
 In the code above, nothing is computed until the ``collect()`` method is called.
-This laziness allows for potential optimization in processing only the necessary elements, as well as in exploiting parallelism.
+This laziness allows for potential optimization by processing only the necessary elements (which is for instance useful if the data source corresponds to a large file), and by opening the path to the exploitation of multiple threads to separately process successive elements in a stream.

 Java streams